Overview

 decide whether to do so and open accounts with the recommend broker-dealer by entering into

 account agreements directly with them.
-We do not open accounts for clients, although we may
+We do not open accounts for clients.
+We may assist them

-assist them in doing so.
-Not all advisors request their clients to use a particular broker-dealer or
+email the form to the clients for e-signature.
+Not all advisors request their clients to use a particular

 How We Select Brokers/Custodians